tekewin/used_cars/README.md

 ![info](used-car-web.png)

 I experimented with three different models.
 First was RandomForestRegressor with categoricals one-hot encoded.
 It had a mid-range R-squared and mean absolute error.
-Next, I used an XGBoost model and it performed slightly better, with a higher R-square and lower MAE.
+Next, I used an XGBoost model and it performed slightly better, with a higher R-squared and lower MAE.
-For each machine learning model, I used a grid search to find the best parameters.(Jupyter notebook used_cars.ipynb)
+For each machine learning model, I used a grid search to find the best parameters.
+(Jupyter notebook used_cars.ipynb)

 Finally, I tried multiple regression.
-This model had a very high adjusted R-squared (might be some overfitting), and I tested regression assumptions.
+This model had a very high adjusted R-squared (maybe overfitting), and I tested regression assumptions.
 (Jupyter notebook used_cars_multiple_regression).

 After cleaning and feature engineering, I handled three columns with missing values in various ways.
 Extreme outliers (99% percentile) in milage and price were dropped.
 I got the best results by using the natural log of price.